numbas/editor-docs/source/exam-reference.rst

     Show front page?
         If ticked, then an intro screen is shown to the student before the exam starts,

-    On advance (event)
-        What to do when the student moves to the next question.
+    Confirm before leaving the exam while it's running?
+        If ticked, the student will be asked to confirm that they really want to leave if they try to close the exam while it's running, for example by pressing the browser's back button or closing the tab the exam is running in.

-    On reverse (event)
+    On leaving a question (event)
-        What to do when the student moves to the previous question.
+        What to do when the student tries to leave a question without submitting their answers, either by moving to another question or by ending the exam.

-    On move (event)
-        What to do when the student moves to any other question.

 Timing
 ======

 .. glossary::
+    Exam duration
+        The length of time students are allowed to attempt the exam.
+If set to zero, then there is no time limit.

-    On timeout
+    On timeout (event)
-        Display a message when the student runs out of time
+        If set to :guilabel:`Warn`, the given message is displayed when the student runs out of time.

-    5 minutes before timeout
+    5 minutes before timeout (event)
-        Display a message five minutes before the student runs out of time
+        If set to :guilabel:`Warn`, the given message is displayed five minutes before the student runs out of time.

 Feedback
 ========

 .. glossary::
-    Show actual mark?
+    Show current score?
         If ticked, the student will be shown their score for each question and part immediately after submitting their answers.

-    Show total mark?
+    Show maximum score?
         If ticked, the student will be shown the maximum attainable score for each question and part.

     Show answer state?